 The main purpose of control of an overhead crane is to transport the load to the desired location with less swing.
 Most of the crane used in industry results in a swing movement when payload is suddenly stopped after a fast motion.
-The overhead crane are used mainly in the factories mainly in hazardous areas like nuclear power plant due to its low cost, easy assembly, precise positioning of load and less maintenance.
+The overhead crane are used in the factories mainly in hazardous areas like nuclear power plant due to its low cost, easy assembly, precise positioning of load and less maintenance.
 The swing motion can be decreased to some extent by adjusting the speed of the motor but it will be time-consuming process.
-A skilful operator is needed to control both the position and swing manually.
+A skillful operator is needed to control both the position and swing manually.
 The lack of efficiency in controlling the crane also might cause problems and create harm to the people and the surroundings.

 Various methods was done on cranes system based on open loop control system.
-Earlier open loop time optimal strategies were applied to the crane system by many researchers such as discussed in [2],[3].
+Earlier open loop time optimal strategies were applied to the crane system by many researchers such as discussed in [2], [3].
 The results showed that open loop approach is sensitive to the system parameters and could not compensate for disturbances due to wind.
 Another importance of open loop method is the input shaping introduced by Karnopp [4], Teo [5] and Singhose [6].
-However the input shaping method is also again an open-loop approach.
+However, the input shaping method is also again an open-loop approach.
 Hubbel et al. [7] used an open-loop method to control the movement of the crane.
-In this open loop control strategy, the input control profile was determined in such a way that unwanted oscillations And residual pendulations were neglected.
-However their approach was applicable, but the open loop control technique is not robust to disturbances and parameter uncertainties [8].
+In this open loop control strategy, the input control profile was determined in such a way that unwanted oscillations and residual pendulations were neglected.
+However, their approach was applicable, but the open loop control technique is not robust to disturbances and parameter uncertainties [8].
 Moreover, a feedback PID anti-swing controller is developed in [9] for controlling overhead crane.
 Ahmad et al. [10] used a hybrid input-shaping approach to control of the crane.
 Wahyudi and Jalani [11] introduced fuzzy logic feedback control technique to control the crane system.
 They also presented an optimal control technique is used in [12] to control the oscillatory motion of the crane.
 Here, minimum energy of the system and also integrated absolute error of the payload angle are considered as their optimization criterion.
 Zhao and Gao [13] studied the control of the overhead crane.
 They introduced a fuzzy control strategy to control the input delay and actuator saturation of the system.
 Nazemizadeh et al. [14] studied tracking control of the crane.
 Furthermore, Nazemizadeh [15] presented a PID tuning method for tracking control of a crane.

 In this paper, overhead crane is provided with a IMC to control both swing and position of the crane and the results are compared with conventional PD and PID control.
-The structure of this paper is as follows.
-The modelling of the crane is explained in section 2.
+This paper is organized in the following order.
+The modeling of the crane is explained in section 2.
 Section 3 discusses about the crane with conventional PD and PID controller.
-Section 4 discusses about the crane with IMC.
-Simulation results is given in section 5.
-Conclusion is discussed in section 6.
+Section 4 discusses about the crane with MRAC.
+Simulation results using different controllers is given in section 5.
+In section 6, the conclusion of this paper is discussed.